pressbooks/docs/docs/ubuntu.md

 `mkdir ~/Code/pressbooks-dev && cd ~/Code/pressbooks-dev`

-Clone [pressbooks/trellis][9] into `~/Code/pressbooks-dev/trellis`:
+Clone [pressbooks/trellis][7] into `~/Code/pressbooks-dev/trellis`:

 `git clone git@github.com:pressbooks/trellis.git`

-Clone [pressbooks/bedrock][10] or your preferred bedrock into `~/Code/pressbooks-dev/site`:
+Clone [pressbooks/bedrock][8] or your preferred bedrock into `~/Code/pressbooks-dev/site`:

 `git clone git@github.com:pressbooks/bedrock.git site`

-If not already present, add [pressbooks/pressbooks][11], [pressbooks/pressbooks-aldine][12] and [the required themes][13] to your Bedrock dependencies (for more information on this strategy, [see this post][14]).
+The generic Pressbooks bedrock already includes [pressbooks/pressbooks][9], [pressbooks/pressbooks-aldine][10] and [the required themes][11] as Composer dependencies.
+If you would like to add additional plugins or themes to your local development environment, add them to your Bedrock with `composer require` commands  (for more information on this strategy, [see this post][12]).
+The commands needed to add the Pressbooks SAML SSO plugin, for example, are shown below:

 ```
 cd ~/Code/pressbooks-dev/site
-composer require pressbooks/pressbooks:dev-dev
-composer require pressbooks/pressbooks-aldine:dev-dev
-composer require pressbooks/pressbooks-book:dev-dev
-composer require pressbooks/pressbooks-clarke:dev-dev
-composer require pressbooks/pressbooks-donham:dev-dev
-composer require pressbooks/pressbooks-jacobs:dev-dev
+composer require pressbooks/pressbooks-saml-sso:dev-dev
 ```

 ## 3. Configuration